 Payroll Deduction is Simple and Confidential

-Pledge online available October 5, 2015 and November 6, 2015.
+Pledge online available September 19, 2016 through November 10, 2016.
 Deductions in the amount you specify will begin with the first payday in January following the campaign and continue through the year until the last payday in December.
 You may cancel or change your contribution at any time during the year by contacting the Charitable Fund Board.
 You also have the option of making a one-time donation when you pledge online.
 Print your receipt and attach a copy of it to your check or money order made payable to the Utah State Employees' Charitable Fund.

 Charities Must Qualify for Your Support